-After receiving a work permit or an on-campus job offer, international students and members of their families who wish to work must obtain a Social Insurance Number (SIN).
-This is a government-issued number that is legally required for all work in Canada.
+After receiving a study permit with remarks indicating that you “May work” or “May accept employment”, international students who wish to work either on- or off-campus must obtain a Social Insurance Number (SIN).
+This also applies for spouses or common-law partners of full-time students who receive an open work permit and wish to work in Canada.
+The SIN is a government-issued number that is legally required for all work in Canada.

 Your SIN is also used for filing a tax return and claiming a Goods and Services Tax refund.
 International Student Services recommends that all students file their taxes, in order to receive the GST rebate.

 Applying for a Social Insurance Number (SIN)

 Full-time Students (Including Exchange Students)